Kirk Franklin Biography

 Glory to God!
 Look At Me Now!
 Learn how Kirk Franklin, seemingly destined for failure, made it.
 Read how God lifted him from the bottom to the top.
 Learn how this Hero chose life over death.
 How did he find a Blessing in the Storm of life?
 How did he rise above it all?

 Kirk Franklin(Dwayne) is an international gospel artist.
-He is a husband and a father.
-He is also a singer-songwriter, musician, director, producer and author.
+He is a husband and a father, a singer-songwriter, musician, director, producer, and author.
 He was born, January 26, 1970, in Fort Worth, Texas.
 Sadly, at age 3, the teenage mother didn’t want the Little Boy.
 On top of that, he didn’t have a father.
 He never knew his father.
 Would he be an orphan statistic?
 Suddenly, Sunshine appeared out of nowhere.
 God sent little Kirk a guardian angel.
 His 64-year-old Great-Aunt, Gertrude, adopted him.
 God would use her to prepare him for the nations.

 “ I knew you before I formed you in your mother’s womb.

 Before you were born, I set you apart and appointed you as my prophet to the nations.”

 The shaping of the future global music ministry destiny of Kirk Franklin began at age 4.
 Aunt Gertrude signed him up for piano lessons.
 She paid for them by finding and selling aluminum cans.
 God anointed him to sight read and play by ear.